unilaiva/unilaiva-songbook/README.md

   2. `cd unilaiva-songbook`
   3. `./compile-songbooks.sh`

-If `git` is not installed, it will be automatically installed when trying to run it for the first time.
+If `git` is not installed, it will be automatically installed by the OS when trying to run it for the first time.

+The `bash` version MacOS has by default is old, but compilation script works with it mostly (when using Docker).

 ##### Example: on Windows, using Docker #####